wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.0 =
+* It's now also possible to set rates for states
+* Apply rate "Per order" / "Per item" setting is now individual for each group
+* Possibility to set a total order value from which the shipping fee is free, also individual for each group
+* New special "European Union" region group
+* Some tweaks on the settings screen for improved usability
+* Fix: changed the textdomain argument to string instead of variable

 = 1.4.2 =
 * Fix: In some server configurations the single countries field was not being saved to the database